 - Usage.
 This is somewhat related to the last point, but your own personal preferences and needs will also impact how much wear your system is subjected to.
 This likely isn’t hugely significant factor in the grand scheme of things, but it’s worth mentioning.

-Which Brand of Furnace or A/C is the Most Reliable?
+Which Furnace Brand or A/C is the Most Reliable?

 Apart from price, the other top concern consumers typically have when buying a new furnace or air conditioner, is which brand and model is the most reliable?